 After spending the first 20 years of his NFL career in New England, Tom Brady took the plunge and signed a contract with the Tampa Bay Buccaneers in the 2020 offseason.
-Let’s take a look at the contract Tom Brady signed, his impact on the Buccaneers’ salary cap in 2021, and what would happen if he decided to retire this season.
+Let’s take a look at the contract Tom Brady signed, his impact on the Buccaneers’ salary cap in 2021, and what would happen if he decided to retire in 2022.

-Tom Brady signed a two-year contract in Tampa Bay
+Tom Brady initially signed a two-year contract in Tampa Bay

 In March of 2020, Tom Brady and the Buccaneers agreed to a two-year, $50 million contract.
 The contract was virtually fully guaranteed at signing, with a further $9 million available in incentives.
 Interestingly, there was no signing bonus in the contract, as the Buccaneers did things a bit differently.

 There is a nice symmetry to Tom Brady’s contract.
 Brady will earn $15 million in salary in both seasons, with a $10 million roster bonus.
 Three days after signing, Brady was paid his 2020 roster bonus, and at the same time, his 2021 roster bonus became guaranteed.
 In essence, Brady, therefore, received a $20 million signing bonus with $10 million deferred for a year.